thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 ```

 Which, when translated from binary, gives us the actual admin credentials:
 ```sh
 admin:This-Is-The-Admin-Password-XD!
 ```

 Logging in as the admin for the robotsss site now, we come to the "Admin Terminal", which claims to echo anything we type in.
 ![Title: "You have reached the admin terminal!
 I can echo anything you type in."
 Under: a text field labelled "Enter a string" that has sample text "e.g. hi" and a black Submit button.
 Under the Submit button, it says "You typed:"](/img/ductf-2020/robotsss-admin-echo.png)

-And around this point, we had no idea what to do.
+And around this point, we had no idea what to do, and it was about 2AM our time (5PM AEST?), so we decided to try as many other challenges as we could.

 *Post-CTF*: Apparently this form is vulnerable to server-side template injection, because of Jinja2.
 Wrapping the contents in `{{ }}` (creating a template) will cause the form to execute the code inside.

 So, giving this terminal `{{ config.items() }}` will then spit out:
 ![A dictionary of config items.](/img/ductf-2020/robotsss-admin-config.png)

 Notice how there is an item `SECRET_KEY`, which maps the `app.jinja_env.globals['getFile']` to the function `getFile`, allowing us to get any file using `getFile`.
 We can then use the terminal once again to run `getFile('fl4g.txt')`, which will then print the flag.